chris-poed/my-news-fe/README.md

 ## Project overview

-My News is a community-driven news website, enabling users to:
+My News is a community-driven news website, enabling users to engage with each other through articles and comments.
+Key features include:

 - View a list of articles sorted by topic, votes, comment count and sorted by date
 - Read and add comments to articles